Bromyard Youth Voices: a rural community at a crossroads

 The project reveals several pressing issues and areas of concern directly affecting the lifestyles, wellbeing, and experiences of children and young people growing up in Bromyard today.

-We analysed the results first by age group and then explored those findings side by side to look for links, interconnected concerns, patterns and difference.
+In this section of the report, we analyse the results first by age group and then compare the findings side by side to look for links, interconnected concerns, patterns and difference.

 Lack of activities and clubs, especially sports (free or low cost) available for young people